erc-clarkson/erc-clarkson/README.md

 <h3 align="left">Connect with me:</h3>

-All of my projects are available at [erc-clarkson.github.io](erc-clarkson.github.io)
+All of my projects are available at [Emily Clarkson](https://erc-clarkson.github.io/)

 Get in touch 💬 **erclarkson06@gmail.com**